CedarvilleCyber/Jericho/pi-web-apis/datacenter-gui/README.md

 # Datacenter Display GUI

 ## Features
-The GUI currently has two views.
-A basic view that displays the Jericho logo on a spinning coin and a view that allows users to trigger the other physical effects.
+The GUI has three views.
+A basic view that displays the Jericho logo on a spinning coin, a view that allows users to trigger the other physical effects, and a view that displays the livestreams.

+The display works like a kiosk hiding the menu until prompted then switching back to basic view after a minute of inactivity

 ## Build Process
 **Note**: The latest executable can be found in the datacenter-gui directory